 Payoff’s application process can be completed online.
-The first step is to apply for prequalification by providing the following information:
+The first step is to apply for prequalification.

 If you’re prequalified for a loan and want to move forward with an offer, you’ll be asked to finish your application and verify the information you provided, which may require you to submit a photo ID, pay stubs and bank statements.

-If a Payoff personal loan isn’t right for you, consider these alternatives
+If a Payoff personal loan isn’t right for you, consider this alternative

-- Marcus: A Marcus personal loan may be a good choice if you want direct payments for debt consolidation.
-Read our review on Marcus.
+- Marcus by Goldman Sachs: A Marcus personal loan may be a good choice if you want direct payments for debt consolidation.